kankiri/francine/README.md

 It is developed following the example of the human brain's cognitive functionality.

 The android is named Francine after René Descartes' daughter, Francine Descartes.

+More information on this project can be found in its [Wiki](../../wiki).

+Note: This is considered a long-term project that incorporates the latest scientific findings when they occur.